 - 1. How was the comprehensive needs assessment conducted?
 Jackson Middle School holds grade level meetings on a weekly basis and subject level meetings when needed.
 Specific weaknesses are noted and strategies to address these are developed.
 The Continuous Improvement Plan (CIP) committee meets on an as needed basis during Aggie Block to identify each area of weakness and review the accountability reports.
-The faculty also uses discipline and attendance information. - 2.
+The faculty also uses discipline, attendance, and assessment information.
+The leadership team will continue to meet in order to monitor the progress of the school's short-term and long-term goals.
+JMS is placing a special emphasis on special education students.
+In addition, there will be half day professional development days designated by CCBOE. - 2.
 What were the results of the comprehensive needs assessment?
-Jackson Middle School holds faculty, grade level and CIP meetings to review ACAP scores.
-ACAP 2021-2022 is a baseline score for our school.
-There will be more emphasis placed on ACAP since it is the state mandated test at this time.
-Input was given to the ACIP team members for the needs assessment prior to the first meeting in order to create effective strategies. - 3.
+Jackson Middle School holds grade level and CIP meetings to review Star Reading and Math and ACAP scores.
+We are focusing on our special education students by setting a short-term goal of helping them increase by one achievement score in reading and math ACAP scores.
+For example, Johnny improves from a Level 1 in achievement to a Level 2.
+Our long-term goals are to increase ACAP scores by one achievement score for all students at JMS. - 3.
 What conclusions were drawn from the results?
-ACAP 2021-2022 results were distributed and discussed during our first faculty meeting and follow up grade level meetings.
-The following results were analyzed: